edrapac/Learn_Docker/README.md

 On windows (ugh)
 `docker run -it -v //c/path/to/this/folder:/Learn_docker ubuntu bash`

 What the heck?
 Well, you need to convert your windows file path to linux-y file path, and the way of doing that is starting the path with double slashes `//` then the `c` drive or whatever drive you have.
 Honestly, run `$(pwd)` in gitbash from this folder then just add an extra `/`.
-You <b>did</b> install gitbash like I told you to right? :wink:
 </details>

 8. Cleanup!